jun-csbio/TargetDBPPlus/README.md

 ## Installation:

-*Download this repository first, then uncompress this downloade file.
+*Download this repository at https://github.com/jun-csbio/TargetDBPPlus.git or https://codeload.github.com/jun-csbio/TargetDBPPlus/zip/master first.
+Then, uncompress it and run the following command lines on Linux System.
 ~~~
   $ cd ./model/
   $ java -jar xxxx.jar xxx/